-Professor Dilley is a specialist in the religions of the Mediterranean world and Iran, from the Hellenistic period to early Islam.
+Professor Dilley’s research covers the religions of the Mediterranean world and Iran, from the Hellenistic period to early Islam.
 He is especially interested in the development of early Christianity within the various cultures of the Graeco-Roman world, including Egypt and Syria; as well as the reception of the classical tradition in these diverse areas.
-His book, "Monasteries and the Care of Souls in Late Antique Christianity: Cognition and Discipline," under contract with Cambridge University Press, explores the innovative practices for the training of thoughts and emotion, both individual and group, developed within early Christian ascetic movements, from the perspective of cognitive anthropology.
+His first book, Monasteries and the Care of Souls in Late Antique Christianity: Cognition and Discipline (Cambridge University Press, 2017), explores the innovative practices for the training of thoughts and emotion, both individual and group, developed within early Christian ascetic movements, from the perspective of cognitive anthropology.
 He has also published various articles in journals and peer-reviewed collections on ancient asceticism and monasticism, the development of orthodoxy and heresy, apocryphal literature, and the canon.